IITA Summit 2026 to Welcome Students and Educators

 - Participation in the luncheon

-- Sitting with inbound operators during one session of Power Hour Networking
+- Sitting with various inbound operators during one session of Power Hour Networking

 This new student and educator initiative represents an important step in IITA’s broader commitment to education, industry development, and workforce readiness—ensuring the inbound sector continues to thrive well into the future.